sdercolin/vlabeler/README.md

 You can import/delete/disable batch edit plugins in `Tools` -> `Batch Edit` -> `Manage plugins...`.

+#### More available plugins (except built-in)

+- [resampler-test](https://github.com/sdercolin/vlabeler-resampler-test): Play the UTAU resampler output of the current entry, which is similar to setParam's synthesis test (F10).

 ### Plugin Development

 We welcome plugin development for the application.